FernandoArteaga/slack-rotation-app/functions/README.md

 ## Environment

-There's no need to configure an `.env` file for local development, only if you plan to manually deploy the functions, **which is not recommended** since the function's deployments will be handled by the CI/CD
+There's no need to configure an `.env` file for local development, only if you plan to manually deploy the functions, **which is not recommended** since the function's deployments will be handled by the CI/CD.

 In case of manually deploying the functions.
-Copy the `.env.example` file as `.env` and configure the environment variables
+Copy the `.env.example` file as `.env` and configure the environment variables.

 ```bash
 cp .env.example .env